nusofthq/avchat-documentation/socialengine.md

 * Default Level has access to the AVChat user interface
 * Public does not have access to AVChat

-The default setup can be changed from: Manage -> Member Level AVChat 3 Permission
+The default setup can be changed from: **Manage -> Member Level AVChat 3 Permission**

 <img src="{{site.github.url}}/assets/images/se/se_05.gif.png" class="img-responsive" />

 But access to AVChat is not the only thing you can control.
 What makes this integration so great is that you can control in detail to what AVChat features each member level has access to without leaving the SE4 admin area.

-Click the image below to see a screenshot with all the permissions that you can control individually for each member level:
+See screenshot with all the permissions that you can control individually for each member level:
 <img src="{{site.github.url}}/assets/images/se/full_se4_permissions_list.png" class="img-responsive" />